odoo/documentation/content/applications/marketing/sms_marketing/pricing/pricing_and_faq.rst

 .. tip::
-   If you are on Odoo Online (SaaS) and have the Enterprise version, you benefit from free trial credits to test the feature.
+   If you are on Odoo Online and have the Enterprise version, you benefit from free trial credits to test the feature.

 More common questions